MicrosoftLearning/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/LAB_02b-Manage_Governance_via_Azure_Policy.md

     | --- | --- |
     | Storage account name | any globally unique combination of between 3 and 24 lower case letters and digits, starting with a letter |

-1. After deployment submitted, you will see **Deployment failed** in the **Notifications** list, navigate to the deployment overview and click the **Deployment failed.
-Click here for details** to see the reason of failure.
+1. Once you create the deployment, you should see the **Deployment failed** message in the **Notifications** list of the portal.
+From the **Notifications** list, navigate to the deployment overview and click the **Deployment failed.
+Click here for details** message to identify the reason for the failure.

-    >**Note**: The error message states that the resource deployment was disallowed by the policy.
+    >**Note**: Verify whether the error message states that the resource deployment was disallowed by the policy.

     >**Note**: By clicking the **Raw Error** tab, you can find more details about the error, including the name of the role definition **Require Role tag with Infra value**.
 The deployment failed because the storage account you attempted to create did not have a tag named **Role** with its value set to **Infra**.